 If you see clinical signs consistent with ehrlichiosis, you should consult your private veterinarian and seek assessment as soon as possible.
 Early diagnosis and treatment provide the best chance of recovery.

 Veterinarians can contact Biosecurity Queensland for advice on submitting samples or refer to the information for veterinarians on Ehrlichia canis information.

 Monitoring and action

 Areas where the brown dog tick exists may pose a risk of ehrlichiosis to dogs.
 Surveillance to determine the distribution of the brown dog tick and E. canis is continuing to help refine the area where E. canis is known to be active.
-The current area where E. canis is known to be active is:
+The current areas where E. canis is known to be active are:

 - the entire Northern Territory

-- the Kimberley and Pilbara regions of Western Australia
+- the Kimberley, Pilbara, Gascoyne, and northern Goldfields regions of Western Australia

 - northern South Australia